 - ¼ cup McCormick's Molasses Bacon Spice (for the soup)

 1. Using your saute pan, blossom the olive oil and one tablespoon of McCormick's Molasses Bacon Spice on medium heat for 2 minutes.

 2. Add in the ground turkey meat and braise for 4 minutes.

 3. Remove from the heat, and place inside of your crock-pot.

 4. Add in the Bone Broth SteampunkyElf Style, water, radishes, carrots, kale, and ¼ cup McCormick's Molasses Bacon Spice and set for 2 hours on high heat and place lid on top.

 5. In a separate pot, prepare the pasta per directions on the box, drain the pasta, shock it, and set to the side*.

 This is done to prevent the pasta from soaking up the bone broth.
 It will later be added to the crock-pot after the soup has cooked for 2 hours.
 You can make the pasta ahead of time, or just before you need to add it in.
-If you prepare it earlier, I suggest put the shocked pasta in a bowl and add 1 teaspoon of olive oil and toss until all of the pasta is coated, then cover it and place inside the fridge until the soup is ready.
+If you prepare it earlier, I suggest you put the shocked pasta in a bowl and add one teaspoon of olive oil and toss until all of the pasta is coated, then cover it and place inside the fridge until the soup is ready.